EaBro/TheImperialGod/README.md

 You have the code in front of you, please download it and host it.

-## Contribution
-Contribute by first reading Contributing.md and then later on, fork and send hack to `nightzan999@gmail.com`.

-If your stuff gets approved it gets into the source and to the public bot.
-Don't worry we WILL give you credits.

 # Self Hosting
 Yes this is the most important place here. <br>**Note:** Self hosting is suggested as the public bot goes offline sometimes and that may disrupt your giveaways.